 MEXICO CITY WEATHER & MUST-KNOW FACTS

 Being well-prepared sets you up for a great holiday!
 Learn about Mexico City's crazy weather and pack your bags wisely.
-It's not Cancun, you know!
+It's definitely not like Cancun or Puerto Vallarta around here.

 Mexico City Weather